cleanertxc/CSS-HTML-little-project/Building a Hometown App/README.md

 2. use patterns to style the pages so that it works across different devices
 3. test web pages on multiple phones, tablets, browsers window sizes

+## Part3
+1. update the sports score table
+2. make text fits naturally on the page
+3. add some minor breakpoints
+4. replace some images with responsive images